-- Follow the steps below to customize your homepage: - 1.
+- Follow the steps below to set up the customed homepage: - 1.
 Click Custom on the left column. - 2.
 Click the field where you want to change the color on the right column.

 3. The palette window will pop up as shown below.